 - 3.1 The Council shall comprise the following members: - i. the President - ii. the two Vice-Presidents - iii. the Treasurer - iv. the General Secretary - v.
 Elected Members; no more than fifteen Fellows of the Society elected by the Fellowship - vi.
 Co-opted Members; no more than two Fellows of the Society co-opted by the Council - vii.
-The total membership of the Council shall be no fewer than ten persons. - 3.2 So as to ensure a representative balance of expertise and gender amongst the members on the Council: - no more than two-thirds of the Council shall ordinarily be from the broad category of Science, Technology and Medicine - ii. no more than two-thirds of the Council shall ordinarily be from the broad category of Arts, Humanities and Social Sciences - iii the proportion of women on Council should be no less than the proportion of women within the Fellowship - The Council shall maintain, publish and keep under review a Code of Conduct for Council Members.
+The total membership of the Council shall be no fewer than ten persons. - 3.2 So as to ensure a representative balance of expertise and gender amongst the members on the Council: - i. no more than two-thirds of the Council shall ordinarily be from the broad category of Science, Technology and Medicine - ii. no more than two-thirds of the Council shall ordinarily be from the broad category of Arts, Humanities and Social Sciences - iii.
+Fellows admitted in the C1 category should ordinarily be represented by at least one of their number on Council - iv. the proportion of women on Council should be no less than the proportion of women within the Fellowship - 3.3 The Council shall maintain, publish and keep under review a Code of Conduct for Council Members.
 The Code of Conduct shall include provisions for securing that the governance of the Society and the proceedings of the Council are conducted in accordance with the law, with integrity and in an accountable manner.
 Each member of the Council shall adhere to the Code of Conduct.